Cost Function and Learning Process in Machine Learning

 Conclusion

 In this article, we developed a basic intuition behind the cost function involvement in machine learning.
-Through a simple example, we demonstrated the step-wise learning process of machines and analyzed how machine exactly learns something and how they memorize these learnings.
-In the last, we saw the contour plot of the two variables involved.
+We demonstrated machines' step-wise learning process through a simple example and analyzed how machines find suitable values for various parameters and memorize these learnings.
 We hope you enjoyed the article.